MindHunter86/NexusCloner/README.md

 EOF
 ```

-After that, you can use these small hack for multithreaded sync:
+After that, you can use these small hack for multi-thread sync:
 ```
 cat repositories.txt | xargs -n1 | xargs -ri -P4 https://repo1.example.com/{} https://repo2.example.com/{}
 ```